haiku/website/README.md

 ======================================
 This repository contains the source code for Haiku's main website.

+This website is generated using [Hugo](https://gohugo.io).

 ## Blogging
+To test local changes, use `hugo server`.

 To create a new blog for a new user, run `./scripts/newblog.sh`.

 To create a new blogpost, run `./scripts/newpost.sh`.